freisicht/mite-gsales-importer/README.md

 You can choose between two installation processes — automatic (recommended) or manual.

 The automatic installation uses exec to build the required configuration files to keep the system running — it may not work on Windows Server environments.
-In that case, you would have to the manual method.
+In that case, you would have to use the manual method.

 For both methods, you need to clone